 Amazon EC2 R6g instances are powered by Arm-based AWS Graviton2 processors.
-They deliver up to 40% better price performance over R5 instances1 and are ideal for running memory-intensive workloads such as open-source databases, in-memory caches, and real time big data analytics.
+They deliver up to 40% better price performance over R5 instances1 and are for running memory-intensive workloads such as open-source databases, in-memory caches, and real time big data analytics.
 Developers can also use these instances to build Arm-based applications natively in the cloud, eliminating the need for cross-compilation and emulation, and improving time to market.

 R6g instances are also available with local NVMe-based SSD block-level storage option (R6gd) for applications that need high-speed, low latency local storage.

-Best price performance for memory-intensive workloads
+High price performance for memory-intensive workloads

 With R6g instances, customers can optimize for both higher performance and lower cost per GiB.
 R6g instances deliver up to 40% better price performance over current generation R5 instances1 for a large number of applications built on open-source software utilizing Linux distributions.

 R6g instances add to the broadest and deepest selection of EC2 instances and enable customers to run a broad set of memory-intensive workloads such as open-source databases, in-memory caches, and real time big data analytics.
 Developers can also build Arm applications natively in the cloud while leveraging the flexibility, security, reliability, and scalability of running on EC2.

 R6g instances are powered by AWS Graviton2 processors and built on the AWS Nitro System.
 AWS Graviton2 processors feature always-on 256-bit DRAM encryption and 50% faster per core encryption performance compared to first-generation AWS Graviton.
 The AWS Nitro System is a combination of dedicated hardware and lightweight hypervisor which delivers practically all of the compute and memory resources of the host hardware to your instances for better overall performance and security.
 R6g instances also support encrypted EBS storage volumes by default.